+Students enrolled in accredited programs will participate in a graduation ceremony.
 Graduation certificates are presented at the graduation ceremony.
-Attendance is mandatory.

 GRADUATION AWARDS

 The awards presented at the graduation ceremony are:

 - 1. Valedictorian Award for the highest GPA - 2.
 Salutatorian Award for the second highest GPA - 3.
 Most Outstanding Student Award voted upon by the staff radiographers, sonographers, or therapists.